 This leads to the following support and, using log-absolute values of the coefficients, the following lifting vectors:

-We use the indicated lifting and compute the mixed cells.
-Indeed, there are six of these, which all have volume $1$, as it is depicted in the right picture of \cref{Figure:ViroPatchworking}.
-For every one of these mixed cells, we obtain a binomial system, which we then solve by computing a Hermite normal form and then solving the triangular system.
-For example, the first mixed cell is represented by
+What we did so far corresponds to initialization step of the algorithm (step 2).
+Now we need to compute mixed cells, and list generators of the dual mixed-cell cone (step 3 and step 4).
+There are six mixed cells and corresponding circuit inequalities.
+These mixed cells are depicted in the right picture of \cref{Figure:ViroPatchworking}.
+After verifying our system is patchworked (this is step 5 in the algorithm), we pass to step 6: For every one of these mixed cells, we obtain a binomial system, which we then solve using Hermite normal form, e.g., the first mixed-cell is represented by

 with a solution for the corresponding binomial system given by